dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 recently have computer networks and personal computers attained sufficient speed to make the ideas practically realizable.
-And the next ten years will bring enough additional speed to make the ideas economically feasible and essentially unstoppable."
+And the next ten years will bring enough additional speed to make the ideas economically feasible and essentially unstoppable."[^ca-manifesto]

+[^ca-manifesto]: Timothy C. May, [The Crypto Anarchist Manifesto](https://groups.csail.mit.edu/mac/classes/6.805/articles/crypto/cypherpunks/may-crypto-manifesto.html)

 While I do believe that Bitcoin (the network) is essentially unstoppable already, Bitcoin the *idea* is truly unstoppable.
 After all, as Alan